 - Other vegetables as desired, sliced

 - 1 packet fajita seasoning

 - Vegetable oil

-- In a large bowl combine the chicken the chicken and vegetables.
-Sprinkle the fajita seasoning over the vegetables and drizzle a little oil to help coat the mixture.
+- In a large bowl combine the chicken and vegetables.
+Sprinkle the fajita seasoning over the vegetables and chicken and drizzle a little oil to help coat the mixture.

 - Dump the mixture in the middle of a large rectangular piece of aluminum foil.
 Fold the foil over the mixture lengthwise.
 Roll up the ends of the foil tightly.
 The packets can be refrigerated until ready to cook.

 - When ready to cook, place the foil packet on a grill grate or in the embers of a campfire.
 All to cook until all the veggies are soft but still crisp, about 15 minutes.

 - Serve immediately in tortillas warmed over the fire.

 Amount Per Serving: Calories: 146Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 12mgSodium: 599mgCarbohydrates: 18gFiber: 3gSugar: 3gProtein: 7g